-- Cool Bike / Rocket Ride: His bike, the Red Clan, which he can even use to kill in a tandem attack with Hiromi from Burning Force and her big red bike.
+- Cool Bike: His Hover Bike, the Red Clan, which he can even use to kill in a tandem attack with Hiromi from Burning Force and her big red bike.

 - Delinquent: Complete with Cluster F-Bomb, assuming the fan translators have it correct.

 - Disappeared Dad: His father stopped coming one day.
 Want to know why?

 - Fanboy: Of guns, though he seems to be cooler about it here than in his game.

 - Goggles Do Nothing: He never wears those goggles.